wazuh/wazuh-documentation/source/amazon/services/supported-services/ecr-image-scanning.rst

 CloudFormation Stack
 ^^^^^^^^^^^^^^^^^^^^

-The following permissions are required to create and delete any template based CloudFormation stack.
+You need the following permissions to create and delete any template-based CloudFormation stack.

 .. code-block:: json